microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 type (or can be placed into the $Globals constant buffer in the case of `c`).
 If there is no corresponding member, a warning will be emitted that is treated as an error by default, because this behavior was permissible in legacy versions of the compiler.
-These warnings are also part of the same warning group, `DisallowLegacyBindingRules`.
+These warnings are also part of the same warning group, `LegacyConstantRegisterBinding`.

 `DiagnoseHLSLRegisterAttribute` will also be responsible for emitting a diagnostic if any other invalid register type is detected.
 If `DiagnoseHLSLRegisterAttribute`